 Slow Food Canberra believes that finding out about and enjoying good, locally produced food is not only a healthy option at a personal level, but makes a significant contribution towards building a genuine, resilient community.
 There are a number of not-for-profit organisations in the Canberra region that share these aims, and we would encourage you to find out about these organisations and to also participate in their events.
 The following links take you to the events diaries of some relevant organisations:

-For more information go to the SEE-Change website.
+For more information and tickets, visit the website.

-Urban Agriculture Australia (UAA) is convening a season of seminars examining the opportunities for urban agriculture in Canberra.
+There is still time to catch one (or three !) of Urban Agriculture Australia’s (UAA) season of seminars examining the opportunities for urban agriculture in Canberra.
 Dates and topics are:

 10 September – High Efficiency Production

 17 September – Residential and Small Scale Approaches

 24 September – Food for a City – Commercial Viability.

 All seminars commence at 6pm Wednesday evenings, and are held at the Pilgrim House Conference Centre in the city.
 Cost is $25 per session (UAA members) or $30 per session for non-members.